youenchene/atari-2600-mod-secam/README.md

 Go to PCBWay, Fast PCB, JL PCB or other supplier using this zip file : [gerber/AtariSecam.zip](gerber/AtariSecam.zip).

-If your lazy your use my PCBWay project and make your order from here : (to be filled).
+If your lazy your use my PCBWay project and make your order from here : https://www.pcbway.com/project/shareproject/Atari_2600_Video_Mod_SECAM_857de2b7.html
 ## Components

 ![PCB View](img/convertisseur-video-atari-2600-secam-kit.jpg)